Fred Shero: Playing career

 The 1948–49 season saw Shero become a regular in the Rangers lineup as well as his first NHL post-season action.
 The following season, Shero set career highs in games played, assists, and points, while the Rangers qualified for the post-season in the fourth and final position.
-Despite being the lowest seed, the Rangers made it to the Stanley Cup Finals by upsetting the Montreal Canadiens in the first round.
+Despite being the lowest seed, the Rangers made it to the Stanley Cup Final by upsetting the Montreal Canadiens in the first round.
 In the Finals, the Rangers faced the Detroit Red Wings, and on April 23, 1950, the Rangers lost game seven in double overtime.
 It was the last NHL game Shero ever played.
 On May 14, 1951, the Rangers traded Shero to the American Hockey League's (AHL) Cleveland Barons.
 Shero won back-to-back Calder Cups with the Barons in 1953 and 1954.
 Shero was also named an AHL Second Team All-Star in 1954.
 However, he only played one more season with the Barons before moving to the Western Hockey League (WHL) with the Winnipeg Warriors for the 1955–56 season.
 In his first season with the club, Shero captained the Warriors to the WHL championship.
 He played with the Warriors again during the 1956–57 season, but then moved to the Quebec Hockey League (QHL), playing for the Shawinigan Cataractes in 1957–58.
 During the 1957–58 QHL season, Shero began coaching, serving as a player and assistant coach for the Cataractes and helping them capture the QHL championship.
 He retired from playing in 1958.